Australia's first De Forest phonofilm

 1. The film opens with a long-shot of H.M.S.
 Renown moored in Sydney Harbour, seen through a binocular outline mask.
 This is silent.

-6. The Duke and Duchess then mounted the 4 steps to enter the rotunda.
+6. They then mounted the 4 steps to enter the rotunda.
 In this shot the microphone is seen in the foreground.
+(No writing is discernible on the microphone.)
+There is a cut in this and the camera pointing has moved slightly to the right.
+There is background noise of the crowd.

 7. Having passed through the rotunda, there was a climb of over 100 steps to the road where the cars were waiting to take them on the Royal Progress through some of the streets of Sydney.
+Again, there is background noise.

-9. Long-shot of NSW Government House.
+14. Long-shot of Government House.

 The Duke's reply to the address of welcome